Gwynedd Mercy University: Athletics

 Gwynedd Mercy is a member of the National Collegiate Athletic Association and Atlantic East Conference (AEC) with 19 sports teams that compete at NCAA Division III level.

 In the spring of 2009, Gwynedd Mercy opened its doors to a new turf athletic multi-purpose stadium and the addition of Men's Lacrosse to their athletic department.
 The Griffins most successful athletic program is Women's Basketball, which captured the CSAC championships in 2000, 2001, 2003, 2006, 2007 and 2012.
 Men's Basketball captured the title in 1999, 2004, 2005, 2009 and 2016.
 The Gwynedd Mercy Women's Soccer team won their only title in 2001.
 The Griffin Baseball team has had back-to-back championship seasons in 2000 and 2001, then again in 2007 and 2008.
 Men's Cross-Country team has won four consecutive league championships from 2008 to 2011.
 The Women Griffins ran to a title in 2009 in Cross-Country.
 The Women's Tennis team has gone on to win four consecutive league championships from 2009 to 2012.
 The field hockey team has won the past four CSAC championships, in 2011, 2012, 2013, and 2014.

 The 160 acre campus has outdoor tennis courts, outdoor basketball courts, and playing fields for softball, lacrosse, baseball, soccer and field hockey.
 The Griffin Complex, the university's multimillion-dollar sports facility, contains a full-size collegiate basketball court; an indoor track; an aerobics room; racquetball, volleyball and wallyball courts; a weight room.

 Student life

-The Voices of Gwynedd

 The Voices of Gwynedd is a choir composed of full- and part-time students, faculty, staff, alumni and friends of Gwynedd Mercy University.